kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

         return cls()
 ```

+Backing up a bit, at import time, Python will read in all type hints and store them in `__annotations__` as their actual types.
-This import causes function and variable annotations to not be evaluated at definition time and instead be preserved as string literals in the respective __annotations__ dictionary.
+`from __future__ import annotations` changes this such that type hints don't get evaluated at runtime and are preserved as string literals in the `__annotations__` dictionary.
 There is no difference in behavior for the type checkers with using this import.
 Note that `from __future__ import annotations` must be imported at the top of the file before any other imports.

 It's also worth calling out that using this import allows use of generic collection type hints like `dict` and `list` instead of `typing.Dict` and `typing.List`.